floydjones1/ts-node-grpc/README.md

 # ts-node-grpc
 Just a quick example of a gRPC server made with typescript and node js!
-It contains 4 different examples:
+[Video link](https://youtu.be/0cxEVcALoxc) It contains 4 different examples:
 1. Unary
 2. Server Streaming